One bottle = 100 sprays. Replace every toxic cleaner under your sink today. Free shipping, every order.

 The greenwashing trick: “Naturally scented” doesn’t mean it’s an essential oil.
 “Natural fragrance” doesn’t mean it’s not a phthalate-carrier blend.

 Look for instead: Specific essential oils named on the label — “cold-pressed orange peel oil,” “steam-distilled eucalyptus essential oil,” “rosemary essential oil.”
 If the label just says “fragrance” — even with a green leaf next to it — it’s not transparent.
+We unpack the legal mechanics in the fragrance loophole.

 3. Sulfates (SLS / SLES)